decarv/gsoc24/README.md

 ### 2.2.
 Phase 2 Details

-With testing and profiling, I intend to establish a method to measure how the implementation of the ev is evolving in comparison to previous pgagroal versions and to previous versions.
+With testing and profiling, I intend to establish a method to measure how the implementation of the event loop is evolving in comparison to previous pgagroal versions and to previous versions.

 Tests could be conducted through testing frameworks in C or simply by evaluating the behavior with simulated Postgres client connections using shell scripts.
 A unit test framework can be selected from [9], for example, and this decision should be aligned with the community in a discussion on GitHub.
 The state of the implementation in Phase 1 should clarify what we should be testing and how we should approach these tests.